A contemporary icon of the Pharisee and the Publican praying in the Temple … who were the Pharisees and who is being criticised?

 a museum.

-I have visited 36 synagogues, and the sites of past synagogues, or burial grounds in Ireland and 66 in England, and in all I have visited, blogged or written about over 160 synagogues and Jewish sites, the sites of former synagogues and Jewish history and Jewish museums, including Afghanistan (2), Albania (1), Austria (5), China (1), the Czech Republic (7), England (69), Finland (1), France (8), Germany (2), Greece (7), Hungary (4), Ireland (36), Isle of Man (1), Italy (12), Malta (2), Morocco (2), Myanmar (1), Poland (9), Portugal (4), Slovakia (5) and Spain (6).
+I have visited 36 synagogues, and the sites of past synagogues, or burial grounds in Ireland and 80 in England, and in all I have visited, blogged about or written more than 210 or so synagogues and Jewish sites, and sites of former synagogues and Jewish history and Jewish museums, including: Afghanistan (2), Albania (1), Austria (5), China (1), the Czech Republic (7), England (81), Finland (1), France (8), Germany (2), Gibraltar (1), Greece (10), Hungary (4), Ireland (42), Isle of Man (1), Italy (12), Malaysia (1), Malta (2), Morocco (2), Myanmar (1), Poland (9), Portugal (4), Singapore (3), Slovakia (5) and Spain (6).

 Before I began this blog, I had also visited synagogues and Jewish communities in Hong Kong, Hungary, Israel and the West Bank, Romania and Turkey.
 But I have also visited many synagogues and former synagogues in Ireland, including Dublin, Derry, Limerick and Waterford.

 So, having blogged throughout September and October 2019 about Dublin synagogues, I have revised this list of my blog postings on synagogues.
-I plan to up-date this list in the future as I write about visits to other synagogues and sites around the world.
+I plan to up-date this list in the future as I continue to write about visits to other synagogues and sites around the world.

 Albania’s first synagogue, built in Onchesmos or Saranda in the fourth or fifth century (Photograph: Patrick Comerford, 2019)